Massive California waves injure some onlookers and bring flooding, treacherous beach conditions up the West coast – KION546

 The conditions have already caused some road closures and evacuations in coastal California communities and prompted the rescue of five campers along the San Luis Obispo coast.

+Crews in Ventura worked through the night to reinforce a mile-long sand barrier that was damaged by powerful waters on Thursday, the local fire department said.
+Standing about seven feet tall, the raised wall helps protect beachside communities.

-Some coastal streets in Ventura have been closed as a precaution.
-In order to discourage spectators, officials also closed a main access point to Ventura Pier, which saw a swell of about 20 feet on Thursday.
+Hoping to discourage spectators, local officials closed a main access point to Ventura Pier, which saw a swell of about 20 feet on Thursday.
+Some coastal streets in the area have also been closed as a precaution.

 In central California’s Santa Cruz, the sheriff’s office issued an evacuation warning for some areas on Thursday, which included areas of Rio Del Mar, where seawater filled beachside roadways and pushed against some homes, CNN affiliate KION reported.
 The warnings were lifted later in the day.